seoninja13/react-win-dir/README.md

 If you're new to the project, start by reading the [Getting Started for New Developers](./Docs/onboarding/getting-started-for-new-developers.md) guide.
 This document provides a comprehensive overview of the project structure, priority system, and development workflow.

 For a comprehensive map of all documentation, see the [Documentation Directory](./Docs/index.md) and the [Daily Logs](./Docs/daily-logs/).
-For the latest daily log, see the [May 27, 2025 Daily Log](./Docs/daily-logs/2025-05-27-app-router-migration-status-review.md).
+For the latest daily log, see the [May 28, 2025 - Batch Testing Milestone](./Docs/daily-logs/2025-05-28-batch-testing-milestone-35-pages-complete.md).

 ## Documentation Directory